LACMIP/emu/docs/_documentation/catalogue.md

 - records representing unsorted fossils
 - records that may have been incorrectly catalogued

-By default, EMu checks "Yes" for the *Publish on Internet* field.
+By default, EMu checks "Yes" for the *Publish on Internet* field, and also sets this as the default for searching catalogue records.
 If you feel that a record should not be made public, please go to this tab and check "No."

 ## Auxiliary tab